Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Building a website is like building a house.
 You wouldn’t just call up a contractor and say, “I’d like a house.
 How much will that cost, and how soon can you have it done?”
 Before you can start building, you need land, permits, financing, floor plans, and architectural drawings.

-What if you want your website to do all of these things?
+What if you want your website design to do all of these things?
 Try to identify one primary goal, and prioritize secondary goals in order of importance.
 Websites that try to be all things to all people all at once often end up confusing visitors, because they aren’t sure what to do next.

 Once you determine your general goals, make them S.M.A.R.T by finding ways to track and measure them.
 This will give you a basis for deciding if your website is successful or not.